teyeheimans/domoticz-bash-scripts/README.md

 # tado.sh #

+This script connects the TADO thermostat with domotics.

-This script collects the inside temperature, humidity and the outside temperature from a Tado Thermostat.
-It pushes these values to domoticz.
+The default behaviour of this script is to collect data from the thermostat (inside temperature, humidity and the outside temperature).
+It will store the result in domotics.

+You can also push a certain temperature to the thermostat (in Celsius) for a given amount of minutes.
+I use this to disable the thermostat when we go to bed.

 ##### Domoticz preperation #####